 What is Tenant Participation?

-Supporting Communities sees tenant participation as an essential part of a social housing organisation's work.
+Supporting Communities sees tenant participation as essential to a social housing organisation's work.
 This means that all tenants have a range of opportunities to have a say about how their housing services are delivered.
 It is a two-way process, where landlords value the engagement and recognise it as a vital component to improving their business.

 There are several levels of Tenant Participation, ranging from operational to strategic.
 These are broadly represented as information, consultation, involvement, and partnership.
-The engagement at each of these levels will depend very much on the tenant’s interests, capacity, and availability.
+The engagement at each level will depend on the tenant’s capacity and availability.
 It is necessary to stress that all levels of engagement are equally important in the effective delivery of services.

 Approaches to Tenant Participation

 Finding the right approach is key.
-The thing to remember, though, is that one size does not fit all.
+One size does not fit all.
 So, how do you know what approaches to use?
-Ask your Tenants!
+Ask your tenants!

-Traditional methods of conducting meetings are not always the most suitable for a variety of reasons.
-Some tenants may be quite happy to complete surveys and provide feedback on literature from the comfort of their own homes, whilst others may want to scrutinise services or, indeed, sit on your Board.
+Traditional meeting methods are not always the most suitable for various reasons.
+Some tenants may be happy to complete surveys and provide feedback on literature from the comfort of their own homes, while others may want to scrutinise services or, indeed, sit on your Board.

-Whatever approaches are offered they must be supported with appropriate training for Staff, Board members and Tenants.
+Whatever approaches are offered, they must be supported by appropriate training for staff, board members, and tenants.
 Tenants need to know that their participation is valued, and the key to demonstrating this is ensuring the lines of communication are robust.
-If a tenant has provided feedback, then it is important that the landlord provides a response, in a format that tenants have had a role in determining.
+If a tenant has provided feedback, the landlord must respond in a format that tenants have had a role in determining.

 Guidance and Support